3uild-3thos/advanced-rust/Readme.md

 ### Smart contracts

-In the Smart Contracts portion of the course, we will be aiming to achieve the following compete
+In the Smart Contracts portion of the course, we will be aiming to achieve the following competencies:

+1.1 Create a secure Native Rust vault program.

+1.2 -